rschwabco/aserto-demo/Tutorial.md

 ![](/images/aserto-add-connection.png)

-In this tutorial we are going to use Github, so select it is the provider.
+In this tutorial we are going to use Github, so select it as the provider.
 After you complete the form, you'll be redirected to Github to allow Aserto to access your Github account.
 After the process is complete you'll be returned to the Aserto console.

 Once connected to Github, select the organization you'd like the new repo for the policy to be generated in.
 For the "Repo" option select "New (using template)".
 Complete the form as shown below and click "Create repo".